 New to the list are social media influencers – many coming from YouTube, TikTok, and Instagram.
 These influences create engaging content and help to start new trends and share ideas or videos through their platforms.

 It probably isn’t a surprise that Toronto is home to the majority of millionaires in Canada.
 In fact, Toronto tops some other big-time worldwide cities like Chicago, Sydney, and Mexico City.

 Over 118,000 millionaires live in Toronto, and it’s pretty easy to figure out why.
 There is a larger population in the city than in other parts of Canada, upping the odds for more millionaires.
 In addition, Toronto also has a bustling economy and is often seen as the hub of Canada.

 While Toronto has the most millionaires, Calgary has the most per capita – around 225 per 100,000 residents.
 Calgary is one of the fastest-growing business centers.
 The Calgary to Edmonton corridor, always filled with oil and gas magnates, helped grow the city into a prosperous place.

 In addition to the oil and gas industry, the city also is a bustling hub for financial services and boasts one of the highest median household incomes throughout the country.

-Our neighbours to the South, the United States, have the largest number of millionaires.
-Close to 4.5 million of them.
-Not only do they have the most millionaires, but some of the wealthiest people in the world live there, including Bill Gates, Jeff Bezos, and Warren Buffet.
+Our neighbours to the South, the United States, have the largest number of millionaires, with close to 4.5 million of them.
+Not only do they have the most millionaires, but some of the wealthiest people in the world live there, including Bill Gates, Jeff Bezos, and Warren Buffett.